 TikTok captions guide

 Copying TikTok captions is useful when you want the exact words from a video without replaying it over and over.
-The cleanest workflow is to start from the public video URL, extract available caption text, then review it before using it in notes, subtitles, or research.
+You may also want to copy the TikTok description for hashtags, CTAs, and creator positioning.
+The cleanest workflow is to start from the public video URL, extract available caption or transcript text, then review it before using it in notes, subtitles, or research.

 Open the public TikTok video

 Start with the original public video whenever possible.
-Reposts and screen recordings can make captions harder to read or extract.
+Reposts and screen recordings can make captions, descriptions, and creator context harder to read or extract.

 Look for on-screen captions, auto captions, or creator-edited subtitle text.
-If the video has only burned-in text, you may need to transcribe or manually review it.
+If the video has only burned-in text, you may need a TikTok caption downloader, transcript tool, or manual review.

-Use the video URL for longer caption text
+Use the video URL for longer caption copy

-For more than a few lines, paste the public URL into a transcript tool so the caption text can be converted into a readable format.
+For more than a few lines, paste the public URL into a transcript tool so the TikTok captions can be converted into a readable text format.

 Clean up the copied text